nikitavoloboev/data/macOS/apps/2do.md

 I create many smart lists of most common tags I want to jump to.
 I use `J` key and macros that activate the URL scheme to jump between the lists.

-I also add time estimate tags to tasks that I think might take me 1 hour or more time:
+I also add time estimate tags to tasks that I think might take me 1 hour or longer:

 ![](https://i.imgur.com/Zhuqn1a.png)